Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Introduction

-We consider the spin system formed by the proton spins in liquid crystals (LC).
-In this kind of sample each molecule constitutes a small cluster of interacting particles, coupled to a highly correlated non-spin environment.
-In fact, due to the rapid individual molecular motions, the intermolecular spin interactions average out, still, a strong intramolecular residual dipolar energy remains because of the high degree of long range molecular orientation typical of the mesophase \cite{degen93,shyki88,dongbook}.
-The NMR spectroscopic properties of LC are similar to those of solids, that is, the on-resonance free induction decay (FID) signal evolves over a short time scale determined by the local dipolar couplings in the molecule, and the spin-lattice relaxation time scale is much longer than that of the FID.
-Likewise, it has been shown that in spite of the small number of relevant spin degrees of freedom, the LC spin system can also develop quasi-equilibrium states within a time scale similar to solids \cite{pintar74,schmiedel82}.
-Indeed, the experimental results clearly showed that it is possible to selectively prepare several QE states in LC by adequately setting the preparation pulse sequences \cite{interpar,Bonin13}.
+We consider the system formed by the proton spins in liquid crystals.
+In this kind of sample, each molecule constitutes a small cluster of interacting spins, coupled with a highly correlated non-spin environment.
+In fact, due to the rapid individual molecular motions, the intermolecular spin interactions average out; still, a strong intramolecular dipolar energy remains because of the high degree of long range molecular orientation typical of the mesophase \cite{degen93,shyki88,dongbook}.
+The NMR spectroscopic properties of LC are similar to those of solids; that is, the on-resonance FID signal evolves over a short timescale determined by the local dipolar couplings within the molecule, and the spin-lattice relaxation timescale is much longer than that of the FID.
+The $^1$H NMR spectra in nematic LC generally show partially resolved doublets that reflect the anisotropic spin distribution within LC molecules.
+Likewise, despite the small number of relevant spin degrees of freedom, the LC spin clusters can also develop QE states within a timescale similar to solids \cite{pintar74,schmiedel82}.
+Indeed, the experimental results clearly showed that it is possible to selectively prepare several QE states in LC by adequately setting the preparation pulse sequences \cite{MenGzzZam05,SegBonGzzAcoZam09,Bonin13}.

-Owing to the small size of the spin system, the attainance of QE in LC cannot be explained through arguments borrowed from statistical mechanics, based on the occurrence of a large number of interacting spins, like spin diffusion.
-In previous work we anticipated that the development of QE should be related with irreversible adiabatic decoherence \cite{SegZam2011,SegZam2013}, that is, with the environment induced decoherence without dissipation.
-Such a process erodes the off-diagonal elements of the spin density matrix in the ``preferred'' basis \cite{zurek03}, driving the system to a state with a diagonal-in-block form.
+Owing to the small size of the spin system, the occurrence of QE in LC can not be explained through arguments borrowed from statistical mechanics, valid for large interacting systems, like spin diffusion \cite{pintar74}.
+In previous works, we anticipated that the development of QE should instead be related to irreversible adiabatic decoherence \cite{SegZam11,SegZam13}.
+This mechanism, which operates in the first stage of the quantum evolution, is associated with the spin system coupling with a large correlated quantum environment.
+Such environment-induced decoherence without dissipation erodes the off-diagonal elements of the spin density matrix in the ``preferred'' basis \cite{Zurek03}, driving the system to a state with a diagonal-in-block form.
+A synthetic description of this phenomenon is given in \sect{se:decoherence}.